ClarkBelen/MINI-JAVA-COMPILER/README.md

 # MINI JAVA COMPILER APP
 The Final Project for Theory of Programming Languages Course

-Download and explore the capabilities of this App through the Executable JAR File recently uploaded to the releases section of this repository.
+Download and explore the capabilities of this App through the Executable JAR File that is recently uploaded to the releases section of this repository.

 ## Welcome Message
 This is the initial message upon opening the app, where basic information about the application includes.